Keyboard shortcuts

 Getting into Accessible Notes takes just a minute.
 There's no traditional sign-up form to fill out — no username to choose, no password to create or remember.
 Instead, you sign in with a Google or Microsoft account you already have, and your Accessible Notes account is created automatically the first time you do.

-Every account comes with 100 free pages — no subscription or payment needed.
+Every account comes with 30 free pages — no subscription or payment needed.
 Use them at your own pace to try the full product.
-When you're ready for more, subscribe to the Scribe plan for 250 pages per week.
+When you're ready for more, subscribe to the Individual plan for 100 pages per week.

 If you've already signed in with one provider (say, Google) and later want to use the other (Microsoft), your accounts can be linked automatically as long as both use the same email address.
 See Account Linking for details.